sublinks/sublinks-frontend/CONTRIBUTING.md

 The current idea is that all utility functions and hooks should be covered by unit tests.
 While we want to have end-to-end tests covering key user flows.

-There is no expectation to unit or visually test stateless components.
+There is no expectation to unit or visually test components.

 Note that end-to-end tests have not yet been set up.
 If you're passionate about testing, please feel free to contribute by setting up an end-to-end testing configuration.